Mexico

 Then, the team extensively mapped public and non-public datasets, adding to their understanding of their data ecosystem.
 The initial mapping created a wish list of 67 datasets that included urban infrastructure, population, commuting patterns, socioeconomic index, security and justice.

-the Open Data Portal of Mexico City and the National Institute of Statistics and Geography.
+The Open Data Portal of Mexico City and the National Institute of Statistics and Geography were the primary data sources.
 Non-public datasets owned by government and private entities, such as mobile data, emergency telephone reports and usage of panic buttons were also considered.

 Key data from several datasets were identified based on their relevance, level of “aggregation” (where data is compiled from multiple sources) and their timeliness.
 The project team selected open data related to urban infrastructure (e.g., subway stations, bus stations), land usage, security infrastructure (e.g., location of panic buttons, cameras), census data and marginalisation indexes (which combines socioeconomic data with crime rate statistics) for analysis.
 Additionally, an Attorney General's Office dataset was used containing current information on crime victims in Mexico City’s investigation files.